Patrialis Akbar

-Patrialis Akbar (born 31 October 1958) is an advocate and politician who was member of the Constitutional Court Justice of the Indonesian Constitutional Court for the period 2013-2017 from Padang, West Sumatra.
+Patrialis Akbar (born 31 October 1958) is an advocate and politician who was a member of the Constitutional Court Justice of the Indonesian Constitutional Court for the period 2013–2017 from Padang, West Sumatra.
 He has a complete career in three branches of state, legislative, executive and judicial power.
 He had served as a member of the House of Representatives for two periods (1999–2004 and 2004–2009).

 Education and early career

 He obtained his law degree from the Muhammadiyah University of Jakarta and then had a career as an advocate.